coconut808/ML-AI/README.md

 # ML-AI
-This repository is a portfolio of assignments,experiments, and work in the ML/AI space.
+This repository is a portfolio of assignments,experiments, and work in the ML/AI space as required by the university program.

 ### week5
 This folder contains all required components for the week 5 assignment.